German torpedo boat TA37: Design and construction

 The Ariete class was an enlarged derivative of the Italian Spica-class torpedo boat, intended to defend convoys from Italy to North Africa from attacks by British submarines and surface ships.
 To give the ships a chance of fighting British cruisers and destroyers, the Arietes had a heavier torpedo armament, sacrificing a 100 mm gun and some speed to accommodate this.
 A total of 42 ships were planned, but only 16 had been laid down by the time of Italy's surrender.

 The ships were 83.5 m long overall and 81.1 m between perpendiculars, with a beam of 8.62 m and a draught of 3.15 m.
 Displacement was 745 LT standard and 1100 LT full load.
 Two oil-fired water-tube boilers supplied steam at 25 atm and 350 C to two sets of Tosi geared steam turbines.
 The machinery was rated at 22000 shp, giving a speed of 31.5 kn.

-Main gun armament was two Oto Melera 100 mm/47 dual-purpose guns, while the planned close-in anti-aircraft battery consisted of two Breda 37 mm cannon and ten 20 mm cannon.
+Main gun armament was two OTO Melara 100 mm/47 dual-purpose guns, while the planned close-in anti-aircraft battery consisted of two Breda 37 mm cannon and ten 20 mm cannon.
 Torpedo armament was to be two triple mounts for 450 mm (17.7 in) torpedo tubes.
 28 mines could be carried.
 Owing to supply problems, however, the Arietes did not complete with the intended torpedo and anti-aircraft armament.
 TA37 completed with five 450 mm torpedo tubes (one triple and one twin mount), and with an anti-aircraft outfit of 14 20 mm cannon.
 The ship had a crew in German service of 94 officers and enlisted.

 Gladio was laid down at Cantieri Riuniti dell'Adriatico (CRDA)'s Trieste shipyard on 9 January 1943 and was launched on 15 June that year.
 On 8 September 1943, an Armistice between Italy and the Allies was announced, and in response, German forces carried out pre-planned operations to disarm Italian forces, which resulted in ships under construction, like Gladio, being seized and completed by the Germans.
 Gladio was completed by the Germans as TA37 on 8 January 1944.